-The curriculum at each site has been specifically designed for NYU Law students in collaboration with local partners.
-The aim is to provide substantial exposure to the local legal system and distinct regional issues.
+NYU Law Abroad has been specifically designed in Buenos Aires and Paris to provide NYU Law students substantial exposure to the local legal system and distinct regional issues, and the curriculum has been developed in close collaboration with local faculty and partner schools.
 In addition to traditional courses and seminars, each site offers a transactional course designed to give students direct exposure to the legal aspects of doing business in the relevant region.
 Clinics provide opportunities to participate in local policy debates, and the classroom experience is complemented by study tours in the region and opportunities for language training.

 NYU Law in Latin America: Buenos Aires

 The program at this site provides students with exposure to Latin American legal systems.
 All courses are in taught in English and students have the opportunity to take select law courses in Spanish offered by our local partner, the University of Buenos Aires Faculty of Law.
 Additional opportunities for intensive language training are available.